-NYC 8 Week BPD Family Survival Skills Workshop
+8 week NYC Family Survival Skills

 Communicating and Coping Effectively

-escalations.
+How to provide ongoing help How to recognize, avoid & prevent triggering escalations.
 How to decrease stressful interaction How to reinforce effective behaviors.
 How to repair estranged relationships.
 How to motivateparticipation in evidence based treatment.
-How to become part of the solution, not part of the problem.
-How to become a therapeutic parent or partner
+Become part of the solution, not part of the problem.
+Become a therapeutic parent or partner

 Individual TARA member $ 375 Non Tara Member $425